 8 Common Weight Loss Challenges Nutrisystem Newbies Face & How to Beat ThemArticle posted in: FreshStart

-Here’s how to beat any weight loss challenge you’ll face:
+Here’s how to beat any quick weight loss challenge you’ll face:

 FreshStart Week 1 Challenges

-1. Your first shipment arrives and it has a FreshStart Week 1 box and also food for the rest of the month.
+1. Your first shipment of weight loss food arrives and it has a FreshStart Week 1 box and also food for the rest of the month.
 Not only that, there are two trackers.
 Which food and which tracker should you start with first?

 - Remove the FreshStart Week 1 kit from the larger package, and keep all of the foods contained within the kit separate from the rest of the order.
 Check the packing slip that provides a list of the foods for the first week and the rest of the month if you get confused.